wefell/Advanced-Lane-Lines/writeup.md

 | 1106, 720     | 960, 720      |
 | 688, 450      | 960, 0        |

+The perspective transform was performed by massing the source and destination points to cv2.getPerspectiveTransform(), which was then passed to cv2.warpPerspective() along with the binary image.
 I verified that my perspective transform was working as expected by verfiying that the top and bottom of the lanes are approximately the same distance apart in the transformed images.

 ![alt text](./examples/warped.jpg "Transformed Image")